JaxWil24/Hearing_Aid_Accessibility/README.md

   ![Smoteenn](https://user-images.githubusercontent.com/107228424/201185080-a5ca6f16-cc75-4fff-ba4b-1615ca6083b6.jpg)

 * Results / Conclusion:
-  - Smoteen algorithm had the best results of all three machine learning as it considered the 1's (Costco locations, minority class), as well as the 0's (no Costco locations).
+  - Smoteen algorithm had the best results of all three machine learning as it balances the 1's (Costco locations, minority class), as well as the 0's (no Costco locations).
 This model may be good as additional information tool in determining a new store location but is not a good application for this type of prediction.
+Lowering the decision threshold from 50% to 10% to get a higher precision or high recall ML model.
+This output maybe good as additional information tool in determining a new store location but is not a good application for this type of prediction.
   - Logistic Regression predicted a binary outcome, 0 or 1.
 Unfortunately, it couldn’t predict optimal zip codes.
     + Accuracy: .98, although is very high, this a poor metric for the type of dataset we have.
 It’s only considering all the “yes,